 What to eat in Penang

 In Penang, there is an abundance of unbelievable street food, both Eastern and Western.
 I enjoyed one of the best burgers I have ever eaten from a market stall on Chulia Street and the local dishes including laksa soup are rich and spicy.
 In George Town, there is also a large hawker centre called Red Garden Food Paradise, which serves a huge range of cuisines.
-For more information, check out my full post on Malaysia’s tastiest street food.
+For more information, check out my full post on Penang’s tastiest street food.

 Enjoy a popular Penang food tour with 15+ tastings here.